Nuclear power in Spain

-Spain has five active nuclear power plants with seven reactors producing 21% of the country's electricity as of 2013.
+Spain has five active nuclear power plants with seven reactors producing 20% of the country's electricity as of 2023.

 A nuclear power moratorium was enacted by the Socialist government in 1983.
 For a time the country had a policy of phasing out nuclear power in favor of renewables.

 It ended in 1997 but no public or private company has been interested in building new nuclear plants.

 The oldest unit (at José Cabrera nuclear power plant) was shut down at the end of 2006, 40 years after its construction.

 In December 2012, the Garoña plant was also shut down.

 In 2011, the government lifted the 40-year limit on all reactors, allowing owners to apply for license extensions in 10-year increments.

 History

 In early 1947, a commission was created within the National Research Council to deal with issues of "Technical Physics of greatest interest to the country".
 In the middle of that year, the Naval Attache of the United States Embassy in Spain, brought to the Laboratory and Workshop on Research Staff of the Navy an extensive collection of US journals specializing in nuclear fission and its civil and military applications.

 To that end, establishing the Atomic Research Board in the form of study (Irani 1987).
 His work during the triennium (1948–1950) focuses on two aspects.
 On the one hand, begin to train abroad the first Spanish experts on nuclear issues.
 On the other hand, begins the search for uranium to serve as raw material for the development of the first investigations.
-Studies conducted by the Board, lead by Decree-Law on 22 October 1951 to the Nuclear Energy Board, which aims to provide new knowledge in the process of energy production.
+Studies conducted by the Board, led by Decree-Law on 22 October 1951 to the Nuclear Energy Board, which aims to provide new knowledge in the process of energy production.

-In 1963, two significant events occur: the enactment of the Nuclear Energy Act and prior authorization from the Central will be the first Spanish (Almonacid de Zorita, Guadalajara) later known as Jose Cabrera.
+In 1963, three significant events occur: the beginning of Project Islero, the enactment of the Nuclear Energy Act, and the construction of the first Spanish nuclear plant Zorita in Guadalajara, later known as José Cabrera.
 In June 1965 construction began three years after the plant was synchronized and provided power to the grid for the first time.
 Three years later it opened in 1971, launched the Santa Maria de Garoña (Burgos), with a capacity of 460MW.
 In 1972, the network was connected to the Spanish-French central Vandellós (Tarragona) with a capacity of 500MW.